adil7halo/Team-AB-330-HW2/README.md

 #Running the Facebook program

 Running it should be straight forward.
 Run the main in NoteSystem.java to be able to use this add-on.
 User should be able to press 11 for facebook features.
 Press 1 for features to login.
 Once logged  in with your account, then you can go back to the IDE, and test out any other features.
+CHECK OUT FACEBOOK API DOC FILE UNDER 'ISSUES' FOR API ASSISTANCE.